Years ago I went on a carrot kick. Someone had given me a champion juicer and I set off to consume my weight in carrot juice over the next month.

 Sometimes the most nourishing foods are also the most simple and easy to make.
 This carrot ginger soup is just that.
 All you need are carrots, onions, butter, a little ginger, a few strips of orange peel, some stock, water, and salt.
 The soup comes together in less than an hour, prep included.
 Lovely.

 Carrot Ginger Soup Recipe

 I think this soup works best when it is puréed until perfectly smooth.
 This is best achieved using an upright blender.
 If you use an immersion blender, just keep working at it until the soup is as smooth as you can make it.

 We use chicken stock in this recipe, but you can easily use vegetable stock for a vegetarian option.

-1 Sauté onions and carrots: Melt the butter in a soup pot over medium heat and cook the onions and carrot, stirring occasionally, until the onions soften, about 5 to 8 minutes.
+1 Sauté onions and carrots: Melt the butter in a soup pot over medium heat and cook the onions and carrots, stirring occasionally, until the onions soften, about 5 to 8 minutes.
 Do not let the onions or carrots brown.
 Sprinkle a teaspoon of salt over the carrots and onions as they cook.

 2 Add stock and water, ginger, and strips of orange zest.
 Bring to a simmer, cover, and cook until the carrots soften, about 20 minutes.

 3 Remove the strips of orange zest!
 It's easy to forget this step, and if you forget and purée the soup with the strips of zest still in it, the soup may be too bitter for your taste.